NAVadi21/ChromaFind/README.md

 8. Build and run the project in your development environment.

-9. The webcam will activate, and the program will detect objects of the specified color in real-time from the video stream.
+9. Allow the permissions to webcam as the webcam will activate, and the program will detect objects of the specified color in real-time from the video stream.

 ## Applications